Generated regional Maine river scene for Kennebec River Estuary planning; not an exact location photo

 Check the Bath tide station, wind forecast, and Maine DMR striped bass rules first.

-Are there special regulations on the Kennebec River Estuary?+
+Are there special fishing rules on the Kennebec River Estuary?

 Yes.
 This is saltwater/tidal fishing, so Maine DMR recreational saltwater rules and striped bass rules control the plan.